eraybasar/pesdk-docs/_guides/ios/v7/concepts/controls.md

 ---
 layout: guides/content
 title: &title Controls # title as shown in the menu and
+description: The PhotoEditor SDK for iOS offers controls for all tools available.
+Learn how to present or dismiss and configure the tool controls.
 menuitem: *title
 order: 0
 platform: ios